soukhova/Multimodal-spatial-availability/README.md

 (Universidad Politécnica de Madrid) Julio Soria-Lara (Universidad Politécnica de Madrid) Antonio Páez (McMaster University)

-Recent research has aimed to address the way opportunities are counted in accessibility analysis.
-In conventional accessibility measures, opportunities are often multiply counted, which leads to values of accessibility that are difficult to interpret.
-Constraining the calculations to match a known quantity ensures that the measurements sum up to a predetermined quantity (i.e., the total number of opportunities), and so each value can be meaningfully related to this total.
-A recent such effort is spatial availability, a singly-constrained accessibility measure.
-In this paper we extend spatial availability for use in the case of multiple modes or, more generally, heterogeneous population segments with distinct travel behaviors.
-After deriving a multimodal version of spatial availability We proceed to illustrate its features using a synthetic example.
-Next, we apply it to an empirical example in Madrid.
-We conclude the paper with suggestions for future research.
+Abstract

-Submitted to PLoS ONE.
+Place-based accessibility measures communicate the potential interaction with opportunities at a zone that populations can access.
+Recent research has explored the implications of how opportunities are counted by different accessibility methods.
+In conventional measures, opportunities are multiply counted if more than one zone offers access to the same opportunity.
+This multi-count of opportunities leads to values of accessibility that are difficult to interpret.
+A possible solution to enhance the meaning-making of accessibility results is by constraining the calculations to match a known quantity.
+This ensures all zonal values sum up to a predetermined quantity (i.e., the total number of opportunities).
+In this way, each value can be meaningfully related to this total.
+A recent effort that implements this solution is spatial availability, a singly-constrained accessibility measure.
+In this paper, we extend spatial availability for use in the case of multiple modes or more generally, heterogeneous population segments with distinct travel behaviors.
+After deriving a multimodal version of spatial availability, we proceed to illustrate its features using a synthetic example.
+We then apply it to an empirical example of low emission zones in Madrid, Spain.
+We conclude with suggestions for future research and its use in evaluating policy interventions.